 another node must be added to $\mathbf{X}$ (for otherwise $X_3$, the single node in it, would point no arrows in that path), and this may be $X_1$, $X_2$, $X_4$ or $X_5$.
-Since $X_3$ caters for the remaining two paths linking $T$ to $R$, we conclude that if $\mathbf{X}$ consists of $X_3$ and at least one of $X_1$, $X_2$, $X_4$ or $X_5$ then it satisfies the criterion.\footnote{The ideas used in the proof are not needed in the sequel, but the remark that follows it is important for understanding the use of the criterion.}
+Since $X_3$ caters for the remaining two paths linking $T$ to $R$, we conclude that if $\mathbf{X}$ consists of $X_3$ and at least one of $X_1$, $X_2$,